Natural Areas

 Main page content begins here

+As Edmontonians, we value and understand the importance of the city’s urban forest.
 Edmonton’s trees provide many environmental, ecological, economic, and social benefits.
 These include sequestering greenhouse gases, reducing damage from stormwater, providing wildlife habitat, reducing costs for winter heating and summer cooling, and promoting a sense of well-being and positive mental health!

 Are you planning any construction or demolition work?
-Does this work require laydown sites or site access within 5 meters of any City-owned trees or 10 metres within a natural area?
+Does this work require laydown sites or site access within 5 meters of any City-owned trees or within 10 metres of a natural area?
 If you are coordinating any activities on or off City property that may have an impact on City trees, visit Public Tree Permit to take the steps required to preserve and protect City trees.

 A natural area is an area of land or water that is dominated by native vegetation in naturally occurring patterns.
 This includes grasslands, forests, shrublands, wetlands, and riparian areas, which are areas along rivers or streams.